nllz/IRTF-HRPC/draft-anonymity.md

 2. How well can they distinguish my identity from somebody else (with a similar communication) (ie linkability)?

-3. How does the protocol impact pseudonomity?
+3. How does the protocol impact pseudonymity?
 If the protocol limits the creation of new pseudonyms, it can limit their usefulness to "hide" an user's identity.
 For instance, IP addresses are pseudonyms but, since they are not under end users's control, they have strong linkability.
-That's why they are righly regarded as personal identifiers TODO reference.
+That's why they are rightly regarded as personal identifiers {{EUcourt}}.
 On the other hand, Bitcoin addresses are pseudonyms with limited linkability, since the user can always create a lot of them.

 4. Could there be advice for protocol developers and implementers to improve anonymity?
 First, the protocol should avoid to have mandatory persistent identifiers.

-TODO patterns
+Even without persistent identifiers, anonymity could be broken by examining the patterns of access.
+If an user visits each morning the three same Web sites, always in the same order, it will be easy to identify him even without persistent identifier.
+Protocol desiogners should therefore ask themselves if patterns are easily visible, or obfuscated in some way.

 Security Considerations
 ========================